David Eckstein: College

 At the University of Florida in Gainesville, Florida, Eckstein was a walk-on player for coach Joe Arnold's Florida Gators baseball team in the fall of 1994; he later earned an athletic scholarship.
 A standout in the Southeastern Conference (SEC), he was a first-team All-SEC selection in 1995 and 1996, a first-team All-American in 1996, a three-time SEC Academic Honor Roll selection (1995–1997), and the first two-time Academic All-American in Gators baseball history.
 Eckstein was a member of the 1996 Gators squad that finished third in the College World Series.
 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2007.
+Eckstein was a teammate at Florida with his older brother, Rick.

 Eckstein also played for the Harrisonburg Turks of the Valley Baseball League in Harrisonburg, Virginia.